cv/crab/README.md

 - `pull` is not very smart and could detect feature files being moved from one dir to another
 - Recursively look for a `.crab` directory like Git does with `.git`
 - Figure out how to stub or simulate Rally (tests are taking way too long already)
+- Make logging verbosity level configurable using a global command line option
+- Move more of the code away from the bin/ dir

 ### 0.3.0

+- Use the Gherkin models and formatters instead of dumb string templates to generate feature files
 - Add a `push` subcommand which parses a Cucumber feature and adds or updates it in Rally
 - Add a config command + .crab/config file to hold settings like project, etc
+- A way to work in batches, or offline -- much faster!
 - Error messages are still more cryptic than we'd like
 - Make it possible to associate defects with Features (essentially treating defects like stories)
-- Use the Gherkin models and formatters instead of dumb string templates to generate feature files

 ### Later / before 1.0.0